uswitch/kiam/docs/IAM.md

 If you need to provide cross-account access to multiple AWS accounts at once to single pod you will need to have additional IAM role in source AWS account with permissions to assume target IAM roles.

 Imagine next case scenario - service in the source account `AWS-source` requires access to S3 buckets in target accounts `AWS-target1` and `AWS-target2`.
-You are not allowed to assing multiple roles to single Pod with Kiam so you have to create service IAM role in the `AWS-source` account and assing it to the pod, this role must have permissions to assume roles in other accounts, for example with such inline policy:
+You are not allowed to pass multiple roles to single Pod with Kiam so you have to create service IAM role in the `AWS-source` account and passing it to the pod, this role must have permissions to assume roles in other accounts, for example with such inline policy:

 ```
 {